mozilla-services/queuey/README.rst

 Troubleshooting:
 ----------------

 "Upgrading" queuey may require reinitializing the schema.
-To reinitialize the schema
+To reinitialize the schema, remove all data files.
+The new correct schema will be automatically created during the next Queuey startup.

 1. Stop Cassandra